The ultimate comfort in a bowl: tender cheese-filled pasta in rich, velvety broth!

 - Vegetables should soften but not brown

-- If browning occurs, lower heat slightly
+- Common Mistake: If browning occurs, lower heat slightly

 - Add Aromatics: